cafawo/ClassroomTemplate/README.md

 There is one important rule here: **commit + push = submit**!

-If this does not make sense yet, don't worry and read on. :)
+If this does not make sense yet, don't worry and read on. :) Make sure to carefully read the section on [submitting your solutions](https://github.com/iwh-halle/Template?tab=readme-ov-file#submitting-your-solutions) below.

 ## Fundamentals of Git and GitHub